 These orders do not allow for partial fills.

-Stop Loss - A stop loss order is an order placed to sell a currency when it falls to a certain price.
-When the trigger price is reached, the stop-loss becomes a market order and sells at the current market price.
+Stop Loss - A stop loss order is an order placed to buy or sell a currency when it reaches a certain price, known as the stop price.
+When the stop price is reached, the stop loss becomes a market order and buys or sells at the current market price.

 A buy–stop order is entered at a stop price above the current market price.
 Investors generally use a buy stop order to limit a loss or to protect a profit on an asset that they have sold short.